 All modern lenses perform well, especially short-tele primes like this one but the sizes over the last couple of years have become enormous.
 Admittedly, this is due to the makers’ pre-occupation with ultra-high speed lenses but independents like Sigma and Zeiss aren’t holding back.
 It seems that size is no longer a barrier, but that’s strangely at odds with the trend in smaller mirrorless cameras.

 Even Leica, the maker of the original compact primes for the M-series, succumbed to that mindset with the first lenses for the Leica SL.
-Both the Summilux-SL 50mm F1.4 ASPH and the Vario-Elmarit 24-90mm F2.8-3.5 ASPH are optically outstanding and if you need lenses like that, especially when working, then it is fully justifiable, but no-one could call lenses like that compact.
+Both the Summilux-SL 50mm F1.4 ASPH and the Vario-Elmarit 24-90mm F2.8-3.5 ASPH are optically outstanding.
+If you need lenses like that, especially when working, then it is fully justifiable, but no-one could call lenses like that compact.

 Fortunately, the team responsible at Leica realize that photographers need choice and the new 90mm and 75mm Summicrons are the result.
 While not M-size exactly, the 90mm reviewed here is but a shadow of the 50mm or 24-90mm.
 Even though the lens is quite long for a 90mm (it’s 102mm or just over 4-ins) on the Leica SL body, there’s no front-heavy feeling and it balances and handles very well indeed.
 Critics might argue that it’s due to the mass of the SL – it is not lightweight in any sense of the word.
 Still, the combination feels solid, reliable and capable of satisfying the most die-hard professional user.

 Even though it looks and feels much more modern than the M-series lenses, it’s very well made, like you’d expect.
 Everything fits tightly; the nicely flocked metal and plastic hood, the focus ring, and there’s absolutely no slack when attached to the body.
 Auto-focus is very fast and practically silent like the best Canon L-series, though it’s not going to track fast-moving subjects, on the present SL at least.